-This is mainly because while the others rely on algorithms to pick headlines, Apple uses humans.
+This is mainly because, while the others rely on algorithms to select headlines, Apple uses humans.

-According to experts, Artificial Intelligence is not capable of distinguishing Fake News from fact-based information.
-AI cannot understand Fake News because AI does not understand the craft of writing.
+According to experts, artificial intelligence is not able to distinguish fake news from fact-based information.
+AI cannot understand fake news because AI does not understand the craft of writing.

 News selected by people

-Unlike Apple, Facebook, for example, uses artificial intelligence to distinguish fake news from fact-based information.
-With its new approach that puts people at the center, Apple has gone in the opposite direction.
+In contrast to Apple, Facebook, for example, uses artificial intelligence to differentiate between fake news and fact-based information.
+With its new approach, which puts people at the center, Apple has gone in the opposite direction.

-At Apple, people select the top stories on the app, not algorithms.
-Humans consider the trustworthiness and credibility of a story before pushing it out to the masses.
+At Apple, people choose the app's top stories, not algorithms.
+People consider the trustworthiness and credibility of a story before pushing it out to the masses.

-At Apple News, there is no algorithm to guide readers to Fake News.
-With the threat of these news stories having high engagement rates because they intentionally trigger fear or outrage.
+With Apple News, there is no algorithm to guide readers to fake news.
+With the looming danger that this news will have high engagement rates because it intentionally triggers fear or outrage.

 Apple believes it has the best way to consume digital news.
-Moreover, in typical Silicon Valley fashion, they think they can use the new service to save journalism and, ultimately, democracy.
+Also, in typical Silicon Valley fashion, they think they can save journalism, and ultimately democracy, with the new service.

-Although Apple's strategy is risky, it may in fact be the only right way to go.
+Although Apple's strategy is risky, it may in fact be the only way forward.

 Now we have examined several different aspects of Apple News Plus.
-The question remains: Should publishers join the service or not?
+The question remains: should publishers participate in the service or not?

 7. should you join News Plus?

-Just looking at the sheer number of subscribers, Apple News Plus is an attractive channel through which you can gain access to a huge audience.
+Judging by the sheer number of subscribers alone, Apple News Plus is an attractive channel that gives you access to a huge audience.

 If you do it right, you can use the platform to both monetize your content and drive people to your own platforms.

-That's why I think it's worth trying out the platform without much manual effort.
+That's why it can be worth testing out the platform without much manual effort.